MiT Costs and Financial Aid

 MiT aims to support all students who have financial need.
 To do so, Evergreen offers loans, grants, scholarships, awards, tuition waivers, and work-study positions that can help offset the cost of tuition.

-MiT students typically qualify for a $20,500 unsubsidized federal loan every academic year.
+MiT students typically qualify for up to a $20,500 unsubsidized federal loan based on financial need every academic year.
 To qualify, complete the FAFSA by following the process on the Financial Aid website.

 Evergreen Need Grant—Special Funding for Washington Residents